15 Most Beautiful Coastal Walks in Sydney

 Hornby Lighthouse in Watsons Bay

-The Watsons Bay Walk is a scenic coastal trail exploring South Head, featuring panoramic views of Sydney Harbour, the city skyline, the Tasman Sea, North Head, and the historic Hornby Lighthouse.
+The Watsons Bay Walk is a scenic coastal trail around South Head, offering breathtaking views of Sydney Harbour, the city skyline, the Tasman Sea, North Head, and the historic Hornby Lighthouse.

-Parking is hard to find in Watsons Bay during weekends, so the best way to travel to this Sydney hot spot is to catch a ferry from Circular Quay.
+Parking in Watsons Bay can be challenging on weekends, so the best way to reach this popular spot is by taking a ferry from Circular Quay.

 Walk stats: